zdrazil/code-analysis/README.md

 ## Installation

-To install [code-maat](https://github.com/adamtornhill/code-maat), two additional commands, and some additional dependencies, run the following commands in your terminal:
+To install [code-maat](https://github.com/adamtornhill/code-maat), three additional commands, and some additional dependencies, run the following commands in your terminal:

 ```bash
 make